-One of the largest producers of cement, readymixed concrete and aggregates in Belgium
+One of the largest producers of cement, ready-mixed concrete and aggregates in Belgium

-CCB is a leader in the manufacture of cement that can meet specific implementation criteria: conventional construction and masonry work, work of high aesthetic quality, structures in harsh environments and oil well drilling
+CCB is a leader in the manufacture of cement that can meet specific implementation criteria: conventional construction and masonry work, work of high aesthetic quality, structures in harsh environments and oil well drilling.

-CCB has 9 ready-mixed concrete plants in Belgium and 5 in France
+CCB has nine ready-mixed concrete plants in Belgium and five in France.

-Grey cement: 2,081,000 tonnesReady-mixed concrete: 883,000 m Aggregates: 5,653,000 tonnes
+Grey cement: 2,024,000 tonnes Ready-mixed concrete: 807,000 m3 Aggregates: 5,224,000 tonnes